frictionlessdata/tableschema-js/README.md

 ### Schema

 A model of a schema with helpful methods for working with the schema and supported data.
 Schema instances can be initialized with a schema source as a url to a JSON file or a JSON object.
 The schema is initially validated (see [validate](#validate) below), and will raise an exception if not a valid JSON Table Schema.

-Model requires Promise to work properly, and need to be sure that Promise available globally.
-You are free to choose any Promise polyfill

 ```javascript
 var Schema = require('jsontableschema').schema;